Mzingaye090/Student-Data-Analysis/README.md

 ## 📂 Project Structure

+## 🎯 Sprint 2 Goal
+Set up the project foundation, work with  CSV file of student data to analyzing their progress.

+---

 5. **view csv file : **
    - Open Google Colab CSV File Editor text from the github directory.